Obituary of Freeman Douglas Lofgren

 He is survived by his son Padget Lofgren of Edmonton; sister Phyllis Olson of Wetaskiwin AB, and brother Bob Lofgren of St. Catherine’s ON.
 He was predeceased by his wife Rose, son Douglas and daughter-in-law Betty.

-Because of the pandemic, a private grave-side service will be held at a later date.
+Because of the pandemic, a private grave-side service has been held.

 If family and friends so desire, memorial contributions in Freeman's memory may be made to Doctors Without Borders.